balena-os/balena-os/pages/docs/custombuild.md

 ## Bake your own Image
 In order to build your very own version of resinOS for one of our supported boards, you will first need to make sure you have a working [Yocto environment setup](http://www.yoctoproject.org/docs/current/yocto-project-qs/yocto-project-qs.html).
-Then pick the device type you wanna build, in this example we will use the raspberry pi 3.
+Then pick the device type you want to build, in this example we will use the Raspberry Pi 3.
 So first we need to grab the [`resin-raspberrypi`](https://github.com/resin-os/resin-raspberrypi) and initialise all its submodules.
 ``` bash
 git clone https://github.com/resin-os/resin-raspberrypi
 git submodule update --init --recursive